DANCING PANDAS

 The shop at the PNI airport.
 These ladies are selling 5 lbs of betel nut (green bag on counter) per person traveling to other island nations.
 Personal use only.

-Transportation in Micronesia is quite limited.
+Transportation to visit Micronesia attractions is quite limited.
 There are taxi services which are quite cheap – if you can get someone who is willing to come out.
 The price for taxis between the airport and the main hotels is $1 USD per person.
 However, if you want the person to come and pick you up we recommend pledging at least $5 USD (as this will make it worth their while).

 When we arrived on the Island Hopper at 1:00 (am), there were zero cabs and zero car rentals open.
 Although our hotel insisted that there would be both.
 A police officer did call her friend and about 30 minutes later a private taxi arrived for the 5 minute drive for which we gladly paid $10 USD.